HakanColakoglu/AWS-EC2-Setup/README.md

 ```

 ## 4. Setting Up SSH Keys for Git Repository Access
+Do this if you want to use your own git project.
+If you are using other methods, just skip this part, this is here to guide beginners.
 ### 4.1.
 Generate an SSH Key Pair

 Run the following command to generate a new SSH key pair: